abdulapopoola/Adehun/README.md

 It is an extremely lightweight implementation (about 166 LOC) and very useful for learning how to implement the Promise/A+ spec.

-You can read the blog post on Adehun here:
+You can read the blog post on Adehun <a href="http://abdulapopoola.com/2015/02/23/how-to-write-a-promisea-compatible-library/">here. </a>